 When it comes to good beginner bike ergonomics, look for two things:

 1. Being able to put your feet flat on the ground.
-We’ve ALL dropped our bikes in a parking lot somewhere.
-Making sure you can get your feet flat on the ground is a huge deal for confidence in slow speed situations.
+Slow speed maneuvering is ironically difficult on a motorcycle, so it’s important that you can safely support the motorcycle when stopped.
+We’ve all dropped our bikes in a parking lot somewhere, but making sure you can get your feet flat on the ground will give you the best chance to avoid falling over in slow speed situations.

 2. Being as close to upright as possible.
 Just about everything is easier if your bike’s seating position is relatively upright.
 It gives you leverage if you make a mistake and have to put your feet down to keep from tipping over.
 It’s also easier to check for traffic and look around in general when your body is more upright.
 These things are more difficult when you move up to a full-fledged sportbike, because you’re leaned so far forward.